greg0ire/highway-to-shell/index.md

 so let's clarify a few things.

 - TTYs and terminals are physical things that allow you to interact with a computer
-- terminal emulator is the modern version, and makes it appear in a window on your screen
+- terminal emulator is the modern version of that, and makes terminals appear in a window on your screen
 - inside the terminal, emulated or not, there is a shell that is here to interpret your commands
 - The shell has a command line interface or CLI